 Augustine was greatly influenced by Cicero's Hortensius (a document now lost), which helped him to develop a love for wisdom.
-He became a Manachean being attracted to it by its rationality.
-The Manacheans taught a strict dualism of absolute evil and absolute good.
-In Manacheanism, the God of the Old Testament was evil and hard.
+He became a Manichean being attracted to it by its rationality.
+The Manicheans taught a strict dualism of absolute evil and absolute good.
+In Manicheanism, the God of the Old Testament was evil and hard.
 The God of the New Testament was loving and Kind.

 After his mother died he returned to Tagaste and founded a monastery in Hippo.
 In the later 44 years of his life, he was a monk and a bishop of Hippo Regius in the Roman African province of Numidia.